 I could not read its words.
 Its language was too large.

-In her second Members' Post, Julia Marques reflects on her research for an MA in Climate Change: Culture, History, Society, and the role that theatre can play in opening up space for us to take in climate change's meanings.
+Dramatist Julia Marques reflects on her research for an MA in Climate Change: Culture, History, Society, and the role that theatre can play in opening up space for us to take in what climate change means for us.

 Throughout the past year, when I tell people that I’ve been studying climate change, there have been some responses that have prevailed over others.